Zziwei/Zziwei.github.io/README.md

 # Zziwei.github.io
-Ziwei Zhu (William)
+Ziwei Zhu
-Research assistant in Info lab , Texas A&M University.
-Research interests lay on recommender systems.
-Experienced at software developments on several different platforms.

-Runing on Github + Jekyll theme by [Gaohaoyang](https://github.com/Gaohaoyang/gaohaoyang.github.io)**
+Final-year Ph.D. candidate at the Department of Computer Science and Engineering at Texas A&M University.